 How many of us are there?

 In 2015, the Office for National Statistics found 68,200 private renters– that’s a quarter of the borough.
 The current figure is probably higher, considering how much the housing crisis has deepened since then.
-So it shouldn’t be too hard to find private renters to campaign with.
-There isn’t a local renters’ group yet; maybe it’s time someone started one.

 If renting is so bad, why don’t private renters just buy a house?

 Because in Lewisham, the average home costs 11.61 times the average income.
 This isn’t bad compared to some parts of London, but it’s still out of reach for ordinary people.

 Why can’t they get a council house then?